-- There was a failure of muscle repair in the previous tummy tuck.
+- There was a failure of muscle repair in the previous one.

 - You have a recurrent hernia.

-A revision tummy tuck surgery is more difficult to perform than the original procedure.
+A revision surgery is more difficult to perform than the original procedure.
 It is important to book a consultation with an experienced specialist plastic surgeon who performs this surgery regularly.

-You should postpone your tummy tuck if you are:
+You should postpone your surgery if you are:

 - Planning to get pregnant.
 The vertical muscle of the abdomen is tightened during surgery, which can be separated by future pregnancies.